kkwong44/kkimages-api/README.md

 ### Photos app

 This app will be linked to the Django User model "owner" and Album model.
 The purpose of this app is to hold the photo data and photo image file reference on Cloudinary.
 The image file also has a validation to limit the size that can be uploaded to Cloudinary.
-The limit are less than 2MB and below 4096px x 4096px.
+The limit is less than 2MB and below 4096px x 4096px.
 Additional serialized fields will be also available on this model.

 *Photo model*